Nanda Gokula

 Nanda Gokula is a 1972 Indian Kannada-language drama film directed by Y. R. Swamy and produced by Shyamprasad Enterprises.
-It starred Rajkumar, Ramesh and Jayanthi.
-Vijaya Bhaskar scored the music and the story was written by Chi.
+It starred Dr. Rajkumar, Ramesh, and Jayanthi.
+Vijaya Bhaskar scored the music and Swamy wrote the screenplay based on a story by Chi.
 Udaya Shankar.

 Plot

 Sridar abandons his family and marries Mohini, the daughter of a rich business tycoon.
-However, Sridar's father, who meets with an accident, wishes to reunite with his son before dying.
+Sridar's father meets an accident, and wishes to reunite with his son before dying.